minima-global/minidocs/docs/runanode/terminal_commands.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Terminal Commands

 The following commands can be run directly from a Minima Terminal:

 These can also be viewed by typing `help` into the Minima Terminal.

+For detailed help, use `help command:` followed by the command.

  ; can be used to chain multiple commands<br />
 parameter values in **bold** indicate default value